Student Finance

 Financial Support:

-Bursaries, Free College Meals & Student Travel Award
+Bursaries, Free College Meals, Care to Learn & Student Travel Award

 The 16-19 Bursary is funded by the UK Government and is designed to help and support any student who faces financial barriers to participation in education, such as help with the costs of essential books, equipment or travel to and from college.

-Eligible students must be under 19 on 31 August 2025 and enrolled on a non-fee paying full time course at Collyer’s.
+Eligible students must be under 19 on 31 August 2026 and enrolled on a non-fee paying full time course at Collyer’s.
 Where a young person turns 19 during their programme of study, they can continue to be supported to the end of the academic year or to the end of their programme of study.
-There are two types of bursaries available: Bursaries for defined Vulnerable Groups and Discretionary Bursaries.
+There are two types of bursaries available: Defined Vulnerable Groups and Discretionary.

 Discretionary Bursary

-Students can apply for a Discretionary Bursary if the annual household income does not exceed £39,000.
-The amount of bursary awarded will be confirmed following your application and is dependent upon funding allocations and the number of applications received.
-The amount awarded will depend on both the household income and educational need.
+Students can apply for a Discretionary Bursary if the annual household income does not exceed £41,000.
+The amount of bursary awarded is dependent upon funding allocations, the number of applications received, household income and educational need.
+It will be necessary to upload evidence of all household income on your application.

 Free College Meals